-Killarney Plaza Hotel , Killarney - 3 nights
+Muckross Park Hotel & Spa, Killarney - 3 nights

 Menlo Park Hotel, Galway - 3 nights

-The award winning Menlo Park Hotel is family run and offers spacious and elegant guest rooms.
-Located just a 15 minute walk from the city centre, this 4 star hotel is within easy walking distance of all the main sights.
+The 4 star Menlo Park Hotel is family run and offers spacious and elegant guest rooms.
+The hotel is located 15 minutes’ walk from the city centre.

 Culloden Estate & Spa, Belfast - 3 nights